Automattic/jetpack/readme.txt

 == Changelog ==

+= 0.9.8 =
+* Added Spanish translation by Omi.
+* Added Italian translation by Gianni Diurno.
+* Addded advanced debug code to check front page for category problem.
+Enable by setting $wp_super_cache_advanced_debug to 1 in the config file.
+* Fixed wordpress vs wordpress_logged_in cookie mismatch in cookie checking function.
+* Correctly check if WP_CACHE is set or not.
+PHP is weird.
+* Added wp_cache_clear_cache() to clear out cache directory.
+* Only show logged in message when debugging enabled.
+* Added troubleshooting point 20.
+PHP vs Apache user.
+* Fixed problem deleting cache file.
+* Don't delete cache files when moderated comments are deleted.

 = 0.9.7 =
 * Fixed problem with blogs in folders.
 * Added cache file listing and delete links to admin page.